 These simple Halloween lunch box ideas are so easy it’s scary.
 Taking 5 minutes or less to assemble, you’re going to feel like the Queen of Halloween to your little goblins with these easy Halloween lunches.

 I’ve been waiting to have kids so I could go full blown Halloween lover ever since I grew “too old” for the holiday.

-And now, here we are – Ryan is officially a preschooler and I can go full-on Halloween Queen.
-Starting with fun lunches for him to bring to school!
+Now that my kids are in school, I can go full-on Halloween Queen.
+Starting with fun Halloween lunches for them to bring to put in their lunch boxes!

 Spooky Eye Halloween Lunch Box

-Once your pasta is in your box, it’s time to add eyes.
-Halve mozzarella balls and add olive slices on top (securing with cream cheese is desired) to make funky eyes.
+- Once your pasta is in your box, it’s time to add eyes.
+Halve mozzarella balls and add olive slices on top (securing with cream cheese if desired) to make funky eyes.
 Large Spanish olives halved also made fun eyeballs!

 Watch it made here!

 Pair your pasta with a fun Halloween treat and one of my 10 Halloween snacks that take UNDER 1 minute each!

 - Using a paring knife, simply ‘draw’ a Spookley face onto a slice of cheese and remove the excess.
 (Just like carving a pumpkin!)